 There are several ways to make an appointment at the MDC: submit an intake online, by telephone, or in person.

-- Online: The easiest way to make an appointment with a dietation or psychologist is to visit the MDC website.
-On the MDC homepage, click on either First Time Nutrition Appointments or First Time Counselor Appointments in the menu on the left.
+- Online: The easiest way to make an appointment with a dietitian or psychologist is to visit the MDC website.
+On the MDC homepage, click on "Request an Appointment" or contact the center form in the menu on the left.
 Follow the instructions, then fill out and submit the "Appointment Request."
-Once you submit the Intake Form, the dietitian or counselor will contact you to schedule an appointment.
+Once you submit, the MDC Office Manager will contact you to schedule an appointment.

 - Telephone: You may contact the MDC at x3-4897 to schedule an appointment.

 - In person: You may visit the MDC in person to ask any questions you may have prior to filling out the Intake Form.

-Is the MDC a "safe space" for addressing sexual identity concerns?
+- Is the MDC a "safe space" for addressing issues related to sexual assault?